Specific Objectives

 Percentage change in A =

-The general linear equation y =mx +c, where m and c are constants, connects two variables x and y.in such case we say that y is partly constant and partly varies as x.
+The general linear equation y = mx + c, where m and c are constants, connects two variables x and y.
+In such a case, we say that y is partly constant and partly varies as x.

 Example

-A variable y is partly constant and partly varies as if x = 2 when y=7 and x =4 when y =11, find the equation connecting y and x.
+A variable y is partly constant and partly varies as x.
+If x = 2 when y = 7 and x = 4 when y = 11, find the equation connecting y and x.

 Solution